Hyilix/Homework3_IOCLA/README.md

 ### Task 4 - Composite Palindrome

-This task is ~pain~ about finding the longest palindrome by concatenating strings from an array.
+This task is about finding the longest palindrome by concatenating strings from an array.

 #### Subtask 1 - Palindrome Check

-This function takes a string and length as input and determines wether or not the string is palindrome.
+This function takes a string and length as input and determines whether or not the string is palindrome.

 This is done by assuming that the input string is palindrome, then check for 2 equally distanced characters from the middle if they are equal.